Vice President Mike Pence rejects invoking 25th Amendment to oust Trump

 United States Vice President Mike Pence rejects using the 25th Amendment to remove President Donald Trump from office.

-WASHINGTON: United States Vice President Mike Pence said on Tuesday (Jan 12) that he is opposed to invoking the 25th Amendment to remove President Donald Trump from office.
+WASHINGTON: United States Vice President Mike Pence said on Tuesday (Jan 12) that he is opposed to invoking the 25th Amendment to remove President Donald Trump from office, after Trump's supporters laid siege to the U.S. Capitol last week.

 In a letter late Tuesday to House Speaker Nancy Pelosi, Pence said the mechanism should not be used “as a means of punishment or usurpation” and reserved for cases of medical or mental incapacitation.